for PHOTOGRAPHIC artists

 Organisation: Head On Photo Festival.

-Summary: Head On Portrait Prize is Australia's most critically acclaimed photographic portrait competition and exhibition reflecting a vibrant diverse cross-section of new and traditional photographic practices
+Summary: The Head On Awards are Australia's most critically acclaimed photographic portrait competition and exhibition reflecting a vibrant diverse cross-section of new and traditional photographic practices

 Award: Prizes awarded to 3 photographers for the best Australian contemporary photographic portrait.